-10806114 // 4 credits General Biology
+10806114 • 4 credits General Biology

 Introduces general biological concepts and principles.
 Emphasis is on cell structure and function, genetics, evolution, and taxonomical relationships.
 Consideration is also given to diversity among the various kingdoms.

-Prerequisite: Prep for Basic Biology 10836113 with a grade of "C" or better or two semesters of high school biology with a grade of "C" or better.
+Prerequisite: Two semesters of high school biology with a grade of "C" or better

-10806134 // 4 credits General Chemistry
+10806134 • 4 credits General Chemistry

 Covers the fundamentals of chemistry.
-Topics include the metric system, problem-solving, periodic relationships, chemical reactions, chemical equilibrium, and properties of water; acids, bases, and salts; and gas laws.
-Prerequisite: College Math 10804107 with a "C" or better or Intermediate Algebra with Applications 10804195 with a "C" or better or Accuplacer Algebra score of 57 or greater.
+Topics include the metric system, problem solving, periodic relationships, chemical reactions, chemical equilibrium, and properties of water; acids, bases, and salts; and gas laws.
+Prerequisite: College Math 10804107 with a grade of "C" or better, or Intermediate Algebra with Applications 10804195 with a grade of "C" or better, or Accuplacer Algebra score of 57 or greater

-10806154 // 4 credits General Physics 1
+10806154 • 4 credits General Physics 1

 Presents the applications and theory of basic physics principles.
-This course emphasizes problem-solving, laboratory investigation, and applications.
+This course emphasizes problem solving, laboratory investigation, and applications.
 Topics include unit conversion and analysis, vectors, translational and rotational kinematics, translational and rotational dynamics, heat and temperature, and harmonic motion and waves.

-Corequisite: Trigonometry with Applications 10804196.
+Corequisite: Trigonometry with Applications 10804196

-10806177 // 4 credits General Anatomy & Physiology
+10806177 • 4 credits General Anatomy & Physiology

 Examines basic concepts of human anatomy and physiology as they relate to health sciences.
 Using a body systems approach, the course emphasizes the interrelationships between structure and function at the gross and microscopic levels of organization of the entire human body.
-It is intended to prepare health care professionals who need to apply basic concepts of whole body anatomy and physiology to informed decision-making and professional communication with colleagues and patients.
-Prerequisite: Complete a combination of one year of high school Biology,
+It is intended to prepare health care professionals who need to apply basic concepts of whole body anatomy and physiology to informed decision making and professional communication with colleagues and patients.

-Prerequisite: Complete a combination of one year of high school Biology, Chemistry, or Anatomy and Physiology with a "C" or better, or one semester of college-level Biology or Chemistry with a "C" or better, or Human Body in Health & Disease 10509102 with a "C" or better.
+Prerequisite: Complete a combination of one year of high school Biology, Chemistry, or Anatomy and Physiology with a grade of "C" or better; or one semester of college-level Biology or Chemistry with a grade of "C" or better; or Human Body in Health & Disease 10509102 with a grade of "C" or better

-10806179 // 4 credits Advanced Anatomy & Physiology
+10806179 • 4 credits Advanced Anatomy & Physiology

 The second semester in a two-semester sequence in which normal human anatomy and physiology are studied using a body system approach with emphasis on the interrelationships between form and function at the gross and microscopic levels of organization.
 Instructional delivery is within a classroom and laboratory setting.
-Experimentation within a science lab includes analysis of cellular metabolism, the individual components of body systems such as the nervous, neuromuscular, cardiovascular, and urinary.
+Experimentation within a science lab includes analysis of cellular metabolism, and the individual components of body systems such as the nervous, neuromuscular, cardiovascular, and urinary systems.
 Continued examination of homeostatic mechanisms and their relationship to fluid, electrolyte, acidbase balance, and blood.
 Integration of genetics to human reproduction and development are also included in this

-Prerequisite: General Anatomy & Physiology 10806177 with a grade of "C" or better.
+Prerequisite: General Anatomy & Physiology 10806177 with a grade of "C" or better

-10806184 // 3 credits Plant Biology
+10806184 • 3 credits Plant Biology